mrlegowatch/GarageStorageSwift/README.md

 **For Objective-C**: The `MappableObject` equivalent method names are `parkObject(_)` and `parkAllObjects(_)`.

 #### Retrieving Objects
-To retrieve a specific object from the garage, you must specify its `class` and its `identifier`.
+To retrieve a specific object from the garage, you must specify its `type` and its `identifier`.
 ```swift
     let person = try garage.retrieve(Person.self, identifier: "123-45-6789")
 ```
-You can also retrieve all objects for a given class:
+You can also retrieve all objects for a given type:
 ```swift
     let allPeople = try garage.retrieveAll(Person.self)
 ```